domci/domci.github.io/_posts/2019-05-14-immoscout-scraper.md

-I like webscraping.
-I find it amazing that with a bit of code one can collect whatever data from anywere in the web  and make use of it.
+I like web scraping.
+I find it amazing that with a bit of code one can collect whatever data from anywhere in the web and make use of it.
 I am also interested in real estate, particularly in the real estate market of my hometown Hamburg, Germany.
 To shed some light onto this market I decided to collect some data and play with it.

-In this post I will run you through a basic webscraper in python.
+In this post I will run you through a basic web scraper in python.
 I am using the libraries [requests](https://2.python-requests.org/en/master/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/).
-With [requests](https://2.python-requests.org/en/master/) I basically download the html document from the web that contains the information I am after.
+With [requests](https://2.python-requests.org/en/master/) I will download the html document that contains the information I am after.
-With [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) I extract that information.
+With [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) I will extract that information.

-In this post I will not waste too much time on details like how to come up with [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) syntax to extract information.
-I do not consider this a tutorial but a commented example of how to scrape [Immoscout](https://www.immobilienscout24.de/).

-So lets get to it.

-## The rough plan
+## Strategy
 In order to get all information on real estates for rent in Hamburg I first use the website  [Immoscout](https://www.immobilienscout24.de/) and enter our search criteria.
 E.g. Flats for rent in Hamburg area.

 That leads us to the first results page with matching classifieds.
 There you can see that certain data like classifieds ID and address are already shown.

-So why not collect this data already.
 I will call this data "meta" data.

-On the bottom of the results page you see a dropdown menue with page numbers.
+On the bottom of the results page you see a drop down menu with page numbers.
 One page on [Immoscout](https://www.immobilienscout24.de/) shows a maximum of 20 classifieds so I need to browse through all pages available to scrape all classifieds.

-I use the pages information and the meta data to build a list of all available rent classifieds, to later scrape detail information for each of them.
+I use the pages information and the meta data to build a list of all available classifieds, to later scrape detail information for each of them.

-When you now click on one of the flat offers, you will realize that the url looks like this `https://www.immobilienscout24.de/expose/90724026` plus a bunch of  parameters you can ignore for now.
+When you now click on one of the offers, you can see that the url looks like this `https://www.immobilienscout24.de/expose/90724026` plus a bunch of  parameters you can ignore for now.

-That number in the end of the url is the classifieds ID (or expose ID).
+That number in the end of the URL is the classifieds ID (or expose ID).

-Thats perfect, because now I can easily loop over our meta data that contains a lots of these ids, build URLs from them and scrape additional information.
+That's perfect, because now I can easily loop over our meta data that contains a lots of these ids, build URLs from them and scrape additional information.

-## The Setup
+## Setup Code

 First I import all the libraries that I need: